Piers Baker

-Piers Hans-Peter Baker is a British cartoonist best known for his comic strip Ollie and Quentin, distributed by King Features Syndicate, about the curious activities of a seagull and a lugworm.
+Piers Hans-Peter Baker is a British cartoonist best known for his comic strip Ollie and Quentin, distributed internationally by King Features Syndicate, about the curious activities of a seagull (Ollie) and a lugworm (Quentin).

 Early life and education

 The eldest of five children, Baker was a student in Surrey and Somerset.
 During a year of volunteer work in Egypt, he survived a plane crash.
 Back in the UK, he began studying at the Epsom School of Art.
 After he accidentally left his artwork on a train, he chose to leave college and instead seek employment.

 Design and illustration

 He began his career as the junior member of a small advertising agency where he developed his graphic design skills and eventually launched his own graphic design firm, specialising in food packaging illustration and design.
-As he recalled, "In the years following, I helped run a small design agency where my specialty was designing ice lolly wrappers for Wall's Ice Cream.
+As he recalled, "In the years following, I helped run a small design agency where my specialty was designing ice lolly wrappers for Wall's Ice Cream, including Feast, Twister and Split.
 Much of my work can still be seen in trash cans around the UK and Europe.
-In 2000, I decided to pursue my lifelong ambition of becoming a cartoon illustrator and worked as an illustrator of children’s schoolbooks."
+In 2000, I decided to pursue my lifelong ambition of becoming a cartoonist and worked as an illustrator of children’s educational schoolbooks."